 InterceptSuite is a network traffic interception tool engineered for comprehensive TLS/SSL inspection, analysis, and manipulation at the network level.
-It focus specifically on HTTP/HTTPS traffic, InterceptSuite provides visibility into any TLS-encrypted protocol, operating seamlessly at the TCP/TLS layer.
+Unlike traditional tools such as Burp Suite or ZAP that focus specifically on HTTP/HTTPS traffic, InterceptSuite provides visibility into any TLS-encrypted protocol, operating seamlessly at the TCP/TLS layer.

 The original inspiration behind InterceptSuite was to address a critical gap in application penetration testing.
 Security professionals often struggle with limited options for intercepting network traffic from native applications, making it challenging to perform comprehensive packet or traffic analysis of thick clients and custom protocols.